-- Children need to ride in a car seat that is appropriate for their age and weight.
+- Children need to ride in a customer provided car seat that is appropriate for their age and weight.
 Drivers will assist in carrying the seat to and from the vehicle, but the customer or their PCA must provide and install the car or booster seat in accordance with all federal and state laws.
 School transportation is not provided.

 - Other animals, including pets, comfort animals or therapy animals, are not allowed.
 Transportation will not be provided to those who do not follow this policy at time of pick-up.